Bug report #8525

 I hear what you're saying about the performance.
 The problem is that we do have multiple databases with changing schemas (new tables show up often).
 Putting a qgis geometry table in each of these databases would require a certain amount of maintenance and can appear to be clutter to the non-GIS users of the database.
 Not the end of the world, but having a dynamic system that doesn't require an extra table in every database would be a lot more transparent IMO.

-#9 Updated by Nathan Woodrow almost 10 years ago
+#9 Updated by Nathan Woodrow over 10 years ago

 • Resolution set to fixed/implemented